MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementAndroidForWorkAppConfigurationSchema.md

   - `[WindowsInformationProtectionAppLearningSummaryId <String>]`: The unique identifier of windowsInformationProtectionAppLearningSummary
   - `[WindowsInformationProtectionNetworkLearningSummaryId <String>]`: The unique identifier of windowsInformationProtectionNetworkLearningSummary
   - `[WindowsMalwareInformationId <String>]`: The unique identifier of windowsMalwareInformation
+  - `[WindowsQualityUpdateProfileAssignmentId <String>]`: The unique identifier of windowsQualityUpdateProfileAssignment
+  - `[WindowsQualityUpdateProfileId <String>]`: The unique identifier of windowsQualityUpdateProfile

-SCHEMAITEMS <IMicrosoftGraphAndroidForWorkAppConfigurationSchemaItem\[]>: Collection of items each representing a named configuration option in the schema
+`SCHEMAITEMS <IMicrosoftGraphAndroidForWorkAppConfigurationSchemaItem[]>`: Collection of items each representing a named configuration option in the schema
   - `[DataType <String>]`: Data type for a configuration item inside an Android for Work application's custom configuration schema
   - `[DefaultBoolValue <Boolean?>]`: Default value for boolean type items, if specified by the app developer
   - `[DefaultIntValue <Int32?>]`: Default value for integer type items, if specified by the app developer